SimpliMinimalist/dozo/blueprint.md

 - **Structure**: The code is organized by feature, with a dedicated `features/orders` directory containing the views and widgets for the order summary screen.
 Core services like theme management are in `core/`.

 ### UI and Design
+- **Layout**: The main content area has adjusted horizontal padding to control the width of elements like the search bar and order cards.
 - **Theming**:
     - **Light/Dark Mode**: Full support for both light and dark themes.
     - **Theme Toggle**: A prominent icon in the `AppBar` allows users to instantly switch between themes.